OR WAIT 15 SECS

 Even if the presidents plan was successful and included with the Global Fund to Fight AIDS, Tuberculosis and Malaria, which calls for providing treatment to 3 million people by 2005, these efforts would only reach half of those in need, says Zenilman, senior author of the journal article.

-Though more people in developing countries are receiving therapy, growing from 400,000 in June 2004 to 700,000 in December 2004, it still amounts to only 4 percent of infected people in
+Though more people in developing countries are receiving therapy, growing from 400,000 in June 2004 to 700,000 in December 2004, it still amounts to only 4 percent of infected people in India, 5 percent in Ethiopia, and 7 percent in South Africa, he writes.

-Internationally, Zenilman has led clinical studies to determine how best to prevent the spread of sexually transmitted diseases in the
+Internationally, Zenilman has led clinical studies to determine how best to prevent the spread of sexually transmitted diseases in the Americas, Africa, Asia and, in particular, the Middle East.

 Led by Hopkins medical historian Laura McGough, PhD, the team reviewed four major developments in medicine that shared the issues confronting distribution of antiretroviral therapies.